 Since then I’ve made beef stroganoff a gazillion times and it has evolved into the dish I’m sharing here.
 This version is quite different from Betty’s.
 It is slightly more sophisticated and it is SO good.
 It has always been a favorite of Boy #4 since he was just a little tiny guy.
 Apparently he was a little tiny guy with a pretty darn discriminating palate.

 Tender strips of beef and meaty mushrooms cooked together in a luxurious sauce.
 This is beef stroganoff, friends.

-Which Cut of Beef Should I Use for Beef Stroganoff?
+The Best Cut of Beef for Beef Stroganoff

 For a tender result, you need to start with a tender cut.
 My cut of choice for beef stroganoff is top sirloin, thinly sliced.
 It’s an economical choice as far as the more tender cuts of beef go and plenty flavorful.
 It becomes perfectly fork tender after simmering in the stroganoff sauce for under an hour.
 Save the tougher cuts like chuck roast or top round for beef stew and recipes that have a longer simmer time.